 The financial statements have been prepared on a going concern basis, as the Board of the Directors considered as appropriate.
-Please also refer to the Going Concern section below.
+Please also refer to the Going concern section below.

-These financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs), IFRS Interpretations Committee (IFRS IC) interpretations and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+These financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU), IFRS Interpretations Committee (IFRS IC) interpretations and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
 The financial statements have been prepared under the historical cost convention.